Image source:

 Milk Processing Volume

-Turkey processes approximately 15 million metric tonnes of milk annually, converting it into various dairy products for both domestic consumption and export.
+Annually, Turkey processes around 15 million metric tonnes of milk, transforming it into various dairy products for both local consumption and export.

 Cheese Production Volume

-The cheese production in Turkey stands at approximately 800,000 metric tonnes per year, encompassing a wide assortment of cheese varieties.
+Cheese production in Turkey stands at approximately 800,000 metric tonnes each year, offering a diverse range of cheese types.

 Milk Powder and Whey Production